silver984/Scroll-Clicking/README.md

-# ScrollClicking
+# Scroll Clicking

-This mod allows you to scroll click using your mouse's scroll wheel
+This mod allows you to scroll click using your mouse's scroll wheel.

 > This mod currently only supports **Windows**.